 They say you only have a few seconds to make a good impression.
-The same applies to landing pages which need to be optimised, well designed and engaging to encourage conversions, retain visitors and result in a low bounce rate (users leaving a site after visiting the original page of entry).
+The same applies to landing pages which need to be optimized, well designed and engaging to encourage conversions, retain visitors and result in a low bounce rate (users leaving a site after visiting the original page of entry).

 Less is more: Keyword selection and density is always something you need to consider.
 Keywords should be used in the title tags, meta description tags, headings as well in the body of the text but ensure they are used naturally within the text and used within context.
 When creating landing pages, consider using popular keywords such as ‘gym’ and long tail keywords such as `women’s gym eastern suburbs Sydney’.

 Don’t over promise and under deliver: If you do not deliver what was promised on the Search Engine display, your visitors will either bounce of the page or have to search through other pages on your website to find what they are looking for.
 You only have a few seconds to keep their attention and cannot risk losing your customer’s focus by forcing them to search for the information they need from your landing page.